bmn/livesplit_asl_mgs2/README.md

 # Features
 * Automatic splitting for Tanker, Plant, Snake Tales, Boss Survival, and VR Missions (per-category)
+* Split in every area, or only on bosses
 * Instant splitting when you defeat a boss or collect a dog tag
-* [ASL Var Viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer) support for room names, game stats, live information including boss health, and your current Big Boss/Perfect Stats status
+* [ASL Var Viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer) support for room names, game stats, live information including boss health, and your current codename rank
-* Alternate "Strategy Testing" mode allowing you to compare strategies more easily when testing
+* "Strategy Testing" mode allowing you to compare strategies more easily when testing

 ![Screenshot](Images/README.png)